Senkata massacre: Judicial investigations, arrests, and indictments

 Police Commander Rodolfo Montero was detained in September 2021.

 Luis Fernando Valverde Ferrufino was formally indicted for the massacre in February 2021.
 At the time of the massacre, Valverde was director of the National Hydrocarbons Agency and retired from military service.
 According to the indictment, multiple military witnesses testified that Valverde was at the Ingavi barracks in El Alto on the day of the massacre and ordered the deployment of troops prior to the massacre.
 A military escort had accompanied a shipment of gas from the Senkata plant and arrived at the barracks.
 According to the seven cited witnesses, Valverde Ferrufino ordered six armored military vehicles with nine or ten soldiers each to return to Senkata.
 Valverde Ferrufino denies that he had the authority to give any military order.

 Several ministers—Interior Minister Arturo Murillo, Defense Minister Fernando López, and Hydrocarbons Minister Víctor Hugo Zamora—were indicted in October 2021.
 Departmental police commander William Cordero was indicted in January 2022 for ordering the deployment of 509 troops to Senkata.
+A formal indictment against Áñez, seventeen former ministers, and several military and police chiefs was brought by the Prosecutor's Office to the Fourth Criminal Sentencing Court of El Alto on 23 October 2023.
+The judges unanimously declined to hear the case against Áñez, arguing that they lacked jurisdiction.
+Since the state apparatus had generally regarded Áñez as the constitutional president during her time in office, only a trial of responsibilities in the legislature could apply.
+The court further noted that to ignore the constitutionality of Áñez's mandate "would be to question the legality of [incumbent] authorities", whose elections "emanate from the norms promulgated by Jeanine Áñez".